microsoft/appcenter-sdk-react-native/.github/ISSUE_TEMPLATE/problem-report.md

 ---

 <!--
-    Thanks for your interest in using the App Center SDK for Apple platforms.
+    Thanks for your interest in using the App Center SDK for .NET platforms.
-    If your issue is not related to using our Apple SDK but rather about the product experience like the portal or CI, please create an issue on https://github.com/Microsoft/appcenter instead.
+    If your issue is not related to using our .NET SDK but rather about the product experience like the portal or CI, please create an issue on https://github.com/Microsoft/appcenter instead.
 -->